-- 0.21 The SA of the Joint Core Strategy Pre-Submission has appraised the effects of individual proposals and policies, as well as the overall effect of the plan, including cumulative and incremental effects.
-The SA has found that the emerging Winchester LDF will make a significant contribution to sustainability in the District, with a particularly strong focus on meeting housing and community needs, addressing sustainable transport need and associated climate change goals which will also contribute to protecting the District's natural environment.
+- 0.22 The SA of the Local Plan Part 1 Joint Core Strategy Submission has appraised the effects of individual proposals and policies, as well as the overall effect of the plan, including cumulative and incremental effects.
+The SA has found that the Winchester Local Plan Part 1 will make a significant contribution to sustainability in the District, with a particularly strong focus on meeting housing and community needs, addressing sustainable transport need and associated climate change goals which will also contribute to protecting the District's natural environment.
 The key negative effects identified relate to increased housing and employment development and the potential cumulative effects in the South of the District where there are significant development pressures from the PUSH area.
-The Strategic Proposals and Core Policies include strong mitigation measures that when implemented will minimise any significant residual adverse effects. - 0.22 This SA Report, alongside consultation responses received, will be used to inform the preparation of the Joint Core Strategy Submission Document.
-Any significant changes made to the document will be subject to further SA, and a Revised SA Report will be published alongside the Joint Core Strategy Submission Document.
+The Strategic Proposals and Core Policies include strong mitigation measures that when implemented will minimise any significant residual adverse effects. - 0.23 This SA Report is published alongside the Winchester District Local Plan Part 1 - Joint Core Strategy Submission Document and will be subject to public examination.